Will Dispute Lawyers Sydney

 • Any other matters deemed relevant by the Court

 For a will to be valid, the person making or changing the will (known as the ‘testator’) must have testamentary capacity at the time of making or changing their will.
-To have testamentary capacity the testator must have a sound mind, memory, and understanding of what they are doing.
+To have testamentary capacity, the testator must have a sound mind, memory, and understanding of what they are doing.

 Importantly, testamentary capacity is a legal test and not a medical test.
-Whilst medical evidence may be helpful to provide a diagnosis of illnesses and a medical chronology, it is not the only evidence that a court will consider when tasked with assessing testamentary capacity.
+While medical evidence may be helpful to provide a diagnosis of illnesses and a medical chronology, it is not the only evidence that a court will consider when tasked with assessing testamentary capacity.
 Among the wide range of evidence that a court may consider when determining testamentary capacity include the file notes of the will-drafter lawyer who took instructions and prepared the will (to determine whether they conducted any assessment of testamentary capacity at the time the will was made) and evidence from family members and friends (who are often in the best position to identify and give evidence in relation to any changes in a testator’s cognitive ability or behaviour over time).

 Depending on the nature and extent of a disorder, a dispute in relation to testamentary capacity can often be resolved between the parties without the need for court intervention.

-To prove that a testator had testamentary capacity to make a valid will a person must show that the testator understood the consequences of creating a will at the time of its creation.
+To prove that a testator had testamentary capacity to make a valid will, a person must show that the testator understood the consequences of creating a will at the time of its creation.
 The law is clear on this point and the courts have repeatedly referred to the 1870 case of Banks v Goodfellow (1870) LR 5 QB 549.
 The authority states that the will maker must understand what he or she is doing.
 It is essential that the will maker:

-1. understands the nature of the act of will making and its effects;
+1. Understands the nature of the act of will making and its effects;

-2. understands the extent of the property of which he or she is disposing in the document;
+2. Understands the extent of the property of which he or she is disposing in the document;

-4. that no disorder of the mind shall poison his affections, pervert his sense of right, or prevent the exercise of his natural faculties – that no insane delusion shall influence his will in disposing of his property and bring about a disposal of it which, if the mind had been sound, would not have been made.
+4. That no disorder of the mind shall poison his affections, pervert his sense of right, or prevent the exercise of his natural faculties – that no insane delusion shall influence his will in disposing of his property and bring about a disposal of it which, if the mind had been sound, would not have been made.

 If the court is not satisfied that the testator had testamentary capacity in respect of a particular will, the court may “pass over” that will and grant probate for an earlier valid will, or if there is no earlier valid will, determine that the testator died without a valid will (referred to as dying “intestate”) and grant letters of administration to the estate’s administrator or legal representative.

 The concept of undue influence relates to circumstances where a person makes a will against their wishes, in other words, a will made under “coercion”.
 A will is made under coercion if the will that was created was not the will that the person would have made if the coercion had not existed.
 Coercion may arise where one child has placed considerable pressure (either verbal or through conduct and/or actions) on their parent so as to coerce the parent into leaving them a larger share of the estate.
 The fact that the parent acquiesces and eventually agrees to make the will in those terms, does not cure the preceding undue influence.
-The onus of proving undue Influence is on the person alleging it and it is often very difficult to establish.
+The onus of proving undue influence is on the person alleging it and it can often be difficult to prove.
 A person who alleges undue influence may also face significant cost consequences if they unsuccessfully assert undue influence.

 Fraud on the other hand is more egregious and typically involves the creation of a will that is based on misleading or false facts or circumstances.